Permissions and user access FAQs

 In the case of multiple matches, the first match takes effect.

-In case a particular group’s mapping in Monotype Fonts or a user’s active directory group has been modified, their user-configuration is updated accordingly at the next login.
-Sessions time-out after 8 hours, thereby re-checking and updating user-configuration, if necessary, upon each successive login.
+When a particular group’s mapping or a user’s active directory group in Monotype Fonts is modified, their user configuration is updated accordingly at the next login.
+Sessions time out after eight hours, checking and (if needed) updating user configuration upon each successive login.

-Can I modify the Roles and Teams for SSO users?
+Can I modify the roles and teams assigned to SSO users?

-Company Admins cannot modify Roles or Teams for users logging in via SSO and mapped to existing active directory groups.
-To remove users from a group, please contact your IT/Systems Administrator.
+Company Admins cannot modify roles or teams for users logging in via SSO and mapped to existing active directory groups.
+To remove users from a group, please contact your IT/System Administrator.